criipto/docs-old/eid-specifics/mitid-ux-reqs.md

 ## The MitID landing page

 With MitID everything happens on a page hosted by Criipto.
-Specifically, MitID cannot be iframed, only shown in full page.
+Specifically, MitID cannot be iframed, only shown in full page view.

-You will therefore redirect the current page to Criipto or you may open up a popup window.
+You will therefore redirect the current page to Criipto, or you may open up a popup window.
 The latter is only relevant on the desktop and generally not a good idea.

 ### Styling the landing page

-As illustrated below the default landing page has the MitID box - the red rectangle - at the center.
-You may not under any circumstances change the styling or layout of the anything inside the box.
+As illustrated below, the default landing page has the MitID box - the red rectangle - at the center.
+You may not, under any circumstances, change the styling or layout of anything inside the box.

 ![MitID default landing page](/images/mitid-landing-page.png)